Return to Top

 *Photocopies: For information on photocopying please proceed to this page:

-*The Map & Imagery Library has 3 computer workstations that are attached to scanners.
-There is no charge for using the scanners.
+*The Map & Imagery Library has one 11 X 17 inch scanner.
+There is no charge for using the scanner.

 Patrons will, however, need a Gatorlink account to log onto the workstation.
 Non-students can pick up a temporary user log on at the